ToraNova/library/prodtools/README.md

-#Prodtool is a library to help in production
+# Prodtools
-written by ToraNova mailto:chia_jason96@live.com
+Prodtools is a library to help in C/C++ development. written by ToraNova chia_jason96@live.com

 ## Dependencies
 * cmake v3.14.1